marjoleinF/pre/README.md

 <img src="inst/README-figures/README-interact-1.png" width="400px" />

-The plot with variable interaction strengths indicates that Temperature and Wind may be involved in interactions, as their observed interaction strengths (darker grey) exceed the upper limit of the 90% confidence interval of interaction stengths in the null interaction models (lighter grey with error bars).
+The plot with variable interaction strengths indicates that Temperature and Wind may be involved in interactions, as their observed interaction strengths (darker grey) exceed the upper limit of the 90% confidence interval (CI) of interaction stengths in the null interaction models (lighter grey bar represents the median, error bars represent the 90% CIs).
 The plot indicates that Solar.R and Day are not involved in any interactions.
 Note that computation of null interaction models is computationally intensive.
 A more reliable result can be obtained by computing a larger number of boostrapped null interaction datasets, by setting the `nsamp` argument of function `bsnullinteract()` to a larger value (e.g., 100).

-We can assess correlations between the baselearners using the `corplot()` function:
+Finally, we can assess correlations between the baselearners appearing in the ensemble using the `corplot()` function:

 ``` r
 corplot(airq.ens)